-We do not know why your training is slow (and most of the times it’s not due to issues in tensorpack).
+We do not know why your training is slow (and most of the times it’s not due to issues in tensorpack), unless we can reproduce the slowness with your instsructions.

 Tensorpack is designed to be high-performance, as can be seen in the benchmarks.
 But performance is different across machines and tasks, and it requires knowledge of the entire stack to understand what might be wrong.
-Therefore when you have a performance issue, it’s not easy to let others understand what goes wrong without doing some investigations by your own.
+If you need help from others to understand a performance issue you saw, you have to either allow others to reproduce your slowness, or do some investigations on your own.

-Tensorpack has some tools to make it easier to understand the performance.
+Tensorpack has some tools to make it easier to investigate the performance.
 Here we provide a list of things you can do to understand why your training is slow.

 If you ask for help to understand and improve the speed, PLEASE do the investigations below, and post your hardware information & your findings from the investigation.
 The findings should be something like: